pyflosic/fodMC/README.md

 ```

 to run the code for a given input in the file *system*.
-If you want to use e.g. 'fodMC_motif' instead of 'fodMC',
+If you want to use e.g. 'fodMC' instead of 'fodMC_motif',
 you need to change the executable name in the run.sh file.

 ## Running the code (Python-based GUI)